penrose/penrose/packages/docs-site/docs/bloom/hello_diagram.md

 So we take the vector connecting them (`pq`), normalize it to get the unit length direction (`pqNorm`), multiply it by `pointRad` + `pointMargin` to get the vector from `p` to the start of the arrow `pStart`.
 Adding `pStart` to `p` gets us the start of the arrow, and subtracting `pStart` from `q` gets us the end.
-All of these vector operations are part of the Penrose API, in the ops dictionary.
+All of these vector operations are part of the Penrose API, in the exported `ops` dictionary.

-Drawing the arrow is now self explanatory:
+Drawing the arrow is now self-explanatory:

 ```typescript
 a.icon = line({